AbcAeffchen/Sephpa/README.md

     - pain.008.003.02

 ##Requirements##
-Sephpa was tested on PHP version 5.3 and requires [SepaUtilities 1.1.0+](https://github.com/AbcAeffchen/SepaUtilities) and [SimpleXML](http://php.net/manual/en/book.simplexml.php).
+Sephpa was created for PHP 5.5, 5.6 and 7.0 and requires [SepaUtilities 1.1.0+](https://github.com/AbcAeffchen/SepaUtilities) and [SimpleXML](http://php.net/manual/en/book.simplexml.php).
+Sephpa should also work with PHP 5.3 and 5.4, but since this versions are very old and don't get any security updates, it is strongly recommended not to use PHP older than 5.5.

 ##Installation##